To put it simply, if your website’s technical SEO isn’t on point – you’re not going to rank well on Google.

 Conducting a technical SEO audit is the cornerstone of every successful SEO campaign.

-By following our comprehensive technical SEO audit guide on index bloating, you’ll be able to ensure that search engines can discover and index your content.
+By following our comprehensive technical search engine optimization audit guide on index bloating, you’ll be able to ensure that search engines can discover and index your content.
 After all, if search engine bots can’t find your pages, they’ll never be able to rank

 You’ve also seen the benefits of analyzing the performance of your site by making sure that it loads quickly for both mobile and desktop users.
 After all, if your web pages take too long to load, users won’t stay on your site.